LC-ContentLib/ContentLib/src/ContentLib.Items/README.md

-# ContentLib.Core
+# ContentLib.Items

-Core module of the ContentLib API for Lethal Company.
+Items module of the ContentLib API for Lethal Company.